estrelabrilante/Figma-Exercise/README.md

 - 👋 Hi, I’m Shynu Mary Varghese
 - 👀 I’m interested in learning new programming languages, and I am currently enrolled in Mobile Solution Development, a 2 year Graduate certificate programme offered by Conestoga College Institute of Technology and Advanced Learning
-- 🌱 I’m currently learning Vue js and Android
+- 🌱 I’m currently learning Vue js and Android ,also, I am looking forward to learn Node js
 - 💞️ I’m looking to collaborate project where I can contribute my knowledge as well as improve my skill
 - 📫 Contact me by my Linkedln or Twitter .